Deep Learning for Predictive Business Process Monitoring: Review and Benchmark: Benchmark

 \subsubsection{Datasets}

-We performed the experiments using 12 real-life event logs from a variety of domains.
-These event logs were extracted from the \textit{4TU Center for Research Data}\footnote{\url{https://data.4tu.nl/repository/collection:event_logs_real}} and are also available in the repository of our comparison tool. \tablename~\ref{tab:log-info} shows some relevant statistics from these logs, namely, the number of cases, the number of different activities, the number of events, the average and maximum case length, the maximum and average event duration in days, the average and maximum case duration in days and the number of different variants.
+We performed the experiments using 12 real-life event logs from a variety of domains\footnote{The adaptations made to the approaches, the original code repositories and the attributes used by the approaches are available in the supplementary material.}.
+These event logs were extracted from the \textit{4TU Center for Research Data}\footnote{The logs are available in the following repository: \url{https://github.com/ERamaM/PredictiveMonitoringDatasets}} and are also available in the repository of our comparison tool. \tablename~\ref{tab:log-info} shows some relevant statistics from these logs, namely, the number of cases, the number of different activities, the number of events, the average and maximum case length, the maximum and average event duration in days, the average and maximum case duration in days and the number of different variants.
 Most logs have a high event time variability (difference betweeen average event duration and maximum event duration), and a high trace length variability.
 The log ``Nasa'' shows 0 in the time related measures since the time variability in this log is low.